cmannett85/arg_router/README.md

 ```
 Creates a header for each language with the corresponding translation specialisation that can be included in your root source file.
 You can see this in the [buildable example](https://cmannett85.github.io/arg_router/c_09_0920_2simple_ml_gen_2main_8cpp-example.html)).
 This is now the recommended approach for writing translations, but is certainly not (and never will be) a requirement.

-### Note
-`multi_lang::root_wrapper` from v1.0 is still present and supported, but is now marked as deprecated - new code should use `multi_lang::root`.
-It is not supported when using C++20 compile-time strings (see [compile-time string support](#compile-time-string-support)).

-## Compile-time String Support
-In v1.0 the library exclusively used the `S_()` macro for compile-time string generation, this was an almost necessary convenience as that version of C++ had relatively poor NTTP support.
-In v1.1 we added an alternative for those using C++20 and above, which is the `str` type and its `""_S` string literal.

-For those targetting C++20 with existing v1.0 code, upgrading to a newer library version will cause a compilation failure as the two methods are not compatible.
-But don't worry!
-Code changes aren't ncessary, but you will need to add the define `AR_DISABLE_CPP20_STRINGS=true` to your build.
-Those still targetting C++17 will not need to do anything.

-**Note** C++17 will be supported as a first class citizen until v2.0, after that C++20 will be the minimum so I can strip out a ton of code and get better diagnostics by using concepts.

 ## Error Handling
 Currently `arg_router` only supports exceptions as error handling.
 If parsing fails for some reason a `arg_router::parse_exception` is thrown carrying information on the failure.